staabm/staabm.github.io/_posts/2025-04-15-phpstan-remember-constructor-types.md

 #### Remember `class_exists()`, `function_exists()`

-Checking class- or function existence in the constructor in combination with an aborting expression which prevents object creation, will prevent errors like `Function some_unknown_function not found.` in instance methods.
+Checking class- or function existence in the constructor in combination with an aborting expression which prevents object creation, will prevent errors like `Function some_unknown_function not found` in instance methods.
 The same is true for `class_exists`.

 This means you no longer need to wrap a call to a conditionally defined function in a `function_exists` block everytime you use it.
 PHPStan will remember for the whole class that the function will exist, when analyzing instance methods or property hook bodies.

-Static methods will still emit a `Function some_unknown_function not found.` error, as these can still be called even if the constructor failed to create an object.
+Static methods will still emit a `Function some_unknown_function not found` error, as these can still be called even if the constructor failed to create an object.

 ```php
 class User